 The collab with Kennedy was so natural, it was meant to be.
 The feeling was right.
 She contacted me, invited me to her studio and I fell in love without even really knowing what it was we were going to do.
 There was a trust immediately to let each other do what they wanted and knowing it will be more than what was expected.
 When it comes to other artists, it's the same way.
 I really have to feel it.
 There is no sense in doing something just because it might be cool.
 For me it has to feel emotional, warm in my stomach and challenging.
 Very recently I did a collab with a jewelry company.
 It was the concept that drew me in and the thought of being exposed and uncomfortable that I liked...
 I felt like I was in a Dali painting.
 I really like being out of my comfort zone.

 Where in the world do you feel the deepest connection to?
 What makes it Home?

-Probably Ghana as that's where my family is from, I go every year and my eyes are opened more and more each time I go.
-I feel like I can breath again, deeply.
+Probably Ghana as that's where my family is from.
+I go every year and my eyes are opened more and more each time I go.
+I feel like I can breathe again, deeply.
 Being in the rural areas really grounds me, I get my batteries recharged for when I go back to New York.
 It’s really a special feeling being in Ghana just taking in the energy of the land, family and friends.
-It smells like home, but with that being said, I'm bicoastal at the moment between LA and New York, so I'm happy to say New York is also my home, I never imagined I would ever say this...
-But it has contributed to the person I have become today, taught me so much and allowed so many opportunities and beautiful people to come into my life.
+It smells like home, but with that being said, I'm bicoastal at the moment between LA and New York.
+I'm happy to say New York is also my home.
+I never imagined I would ever say this...
+But New York has contributed to the person I have become today.
+It has taught me so much and allowed so many opportunities and beautiful people to come into my life.
 The house I live in there has the most beautiful energy too.
-Now that I really think about it, It's all about energy...
-I was born in London but have no connection at all with the place, I grew up in Holland but have no connection, I lived in Paris and Milan but have no connection but then I came to New York and fell in love with the energy.
-But Ghana is the only energy that has been with me since birth.
+Now that I really think about it, it's all about energy.
+I was born in London but have no connection at all with the place.
+I grew up in Holland but have no connection.
+I lived in Paris and Milan but have no connection.
+But then I came to New York and fell in love with the energy.
+Ghana is the only energy that has been with me since birth.

 is part of